- You are here:

 Malaria & Vaccinations

 You might need some vaccinations before traveling to Madagascar.
 Consult with your doctor or visit a travel clinic.
-Malaria is present throughout Madagascar and the risk is highest in the Wet season.
-You should take antimalarials, and the use of mosquito repellent containing DEET and covering up in the evening are highly recommended as well.
+Malaria is present throughout Madagascar and the risk is highest in the Wet season (November to April).
+Precautions include taking antimalarials, using mosquito repellent containing DEET and covering up in the evening.

 Wildlife Viewing

 There are no dangerous large mammals in Madagascar.
 Malagasy snakes are all non-venomous, but some spiders and scorpions are not.
-Bites from these creepy-crawlies are, however, very rare.
+However, bites are very rare.
 Many visitors will come into contact with leeches.
 In Andohahela they are only found in the less visited rainforest section of the park.
 Although a nuisance, they are harmless.
-Wearing closed shoes, putting trousers into your socks and using insect repellent all help to keep them off you.
+Wearing closed shoes, putting trousers into your socks and using insect repellent will help to keep them off you.

 For more information, please read the ‘Wildlife Viewing Safety Precautions’ below.